-In 2019, the Perseid meteor shower is expected to peak in the early morning hours of Tuesday, August 13 (the night between August 11-12), but you can usually enjoy a good show the nights before and after too.
+In 2020, the Perseid meteor shower is expected to peak in the early morning hours of Wednesday, August 12 (the night between August 11-12), but you can usually enjoy a good show the nights before and after too.
 During ideal conditions, spectators can typically expect to see approximately one meteor per minute at the shower’s peak, and in outburst years like 2016, more like 150-200 meteors per hour.
 This year, the moon will be 47% full, according to the American Meteor Society, which means only the brightest Perseids will be visible to the naked eye, or an estimated 90 per hour during the peak viewing window, according to the American Meteor Society.
 So while you might have to be a bit more patient, it’s still a worthy occasion for spending the night under the stars.
 Here are a few ideas for where to go…

 Where to Watch the Annual Perseid Meteor Shower